18 Jun DIY Drawstring Skirt

 7 Threading the Drawstring

-I bought the drawstrings (above) on Amazon and I love this set! (affiliate link) The variety is great and the quality is top notch.
+I bought the above Drawstring Set on Amazon and I love it!
+The variety is great and the quality is top notch.
 It included 2 threading tools that work well too.

 Thread your drawstring through the waistband buttonhole openings.
 You are finished!